 In High School I loved vintage clothing and lots of people didn’t get it…better weird than boring!

 Yeah, people used to say (some still do) I was weird because I didn’t wear Ugg boots or skinny jeans, or listen to Pop or Country music, or go out partying on the weekends.
 It just wasn’t my thing; I liked things that weren’t necessarily mainstream.
 I never really felt self conscious about it – I actually prided myself in it.
 I guess I kindof dig the whole ‘freaky’ thing.
 Lol As time went on, people started admiring me for my differences.
-Like I so often say, it’s all about your additude; confidence looks amazing on anyone, and nobody can deny that.posted over 3 years ago
+Like I so often say, it’s all about your additude; confidence looks amazing on anyone, and nobody can deny that.posted almost 4 years ago

 Notice my username?
 It’s totallyoutcasted, and yes, it’s for a reason.